DanteHealy/reader-to-leader/README.md

 11. Type your repository name in the search box next to the dropdown box displaying your GitHub account name.
 When the repository appears, click Connect.
 12. In the Settings tab, under the Config Vars section, click the Reveal Config Vars button.
 13. Enter the key value pairs as per your env.py file as follows:
-    a.
-Variable = “IP”: Value = “0.0.0.0”
+    - Variable = “IP”: Value = “0.0.0.0”
-    b.
-Variable = “PORT”: Value = “5000”
+    - Variable = “PORT”: Value = “5000”
-    c.
-Variable = “SECRET_KEY”: Value = “YOUR_SECRET_KEY”
+    - Variable = “SECRET_KEY”: Value = “YOUR_SECRET_KEY”
-    d.
-Variable = “MONGO_URI”: Value = “mongodb+srv://root:YOUR_PASSWORD@YOUR_CLUSTER_NAME.2qobt.mongodb.net/YOUR_DATABASE_NAME?retryWrites=true&w=majority”
+    - Variable = “MONGO_URI”: Value = “mongodb+srv://root:YOUR_PASSWORD@YOUR_CLUSTER_NAME.2qobt.mongodb.net/YOUR_DATABASE_NAME?retryWrites=true&w=majority”
-    e.
-Variable = “MONGO_DBNAME”: Value = “YOUR_DATABASE_NAME”
+    - Variable = “MONGO_DBNAME”: Value = “YOUR_DATABASE_NAME”
-    f.
-Variable = “DEBUG”: Value = “FALSE”
+    - Variable = “DEBUG”: Value = “FALSE”

 14. Select the Deploy tab again and click Enable Automatic Deploys under the Automatic Deploys section.
 Below this is the Manual Deploy section.
 Select Master branch and click Deploy Branch.

 15. The app will now be built, and when its completed the message "Your app was successfully deployed" will be revealed.

-Click View to launch the deployed app.
+16. Click "View" to launch the deployed app.

+---
-## Credits
+## 7 Credits

-### Content
+### 7.1 Content

-Parts of the code were re-used from the Take Manager mini-project from the Data Centric module plus with my own additional code.
+Parts of the code were re-used from the Take Manager mini-project from the Data Centric module and some inspirational cues from Simon Vardy's project combioned with my own additional code and ideas for the site.
-A lot of the styling was taken from materializecss and the images used were from Canva.
+A lot of the styling was taken from materializecss and the images used for the home page were from the royalty free options in Canva.

 Guidance on some of the features and functions was obtained via YouTube.

-### Acknowledgements
+### 7.2 Acknowledgements

 I would like to give a huge and sincere thank you to:

-- Simon Vardy, Sam Laubscher, Michael Standen for their continued support and encouragement,
+- Simon Vardy, Sam Laubscher, and Michael Standen for their continued support and encouragement,
 - Ulysees Ryan-Flynn for the excellent Tutor support, patience and understanding of my personal circumstances,
 - My mentor Adegbenge Adeye and CI Tutor support for the technical guidance